akwagner1/InfoSecLab/README.md

 * And more...
 ## Lab Components
 This lab consists of the following key components:
-* **Hardware Setup:** Utilize one or more Dell PowerEdge servers as the virtualization platform.
+* **Hardware Setup:** Utilize a Dell PowerEdge server as the hardware for our virtualization platform.
-* **Virtualization:** Install VMware ESXI as the hypervisor on the PowerEdge servers to create virtual machines (VMs) for various security tools and systems.
+* **Virtualization:** Install VMware ESXI as the hypervisor on the PowerEdge server to create virtual machines (VMs) for various security tools and computer systems.
-* **Networking:** Configure a physical firewall (e.g., pfSense) as a gateway between the lav network and the internet, providing security and VPN capabilities.
+* **Networking:** Configure a physical firewall (e.g., pfSense) as a gateway between the network and the internet, providing security and VPN capabilities.
 * **VoIP:** Establish a secure VoIP network using Fanvil X5U phones, a dedicated VoIP server VM, and separate VLAN on a managed switch, for secure calling in a simulated office environment.
 * **Domain Controller:** Set up a Windows Server as a domain controller to manage user accounts and provide centralized authentication services.
 * **Client Machines:** Create multiple VMs (Windows and Linux) to simulate different network endpoints, servers, and clients for testing and demonstration purposes.